-Unlike some towns, Walker isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Walker are a mix of both white- and blue-collar jobs.
+Walker is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Walker is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Walker who work in office and administrative support (19.35%), management occupations (16.95%), and business and financial occupations (9.55%).

 The education level of Walker citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.38% of adults 25 and older in Walker have a college degree.